OUJI-CR 10-13D

 [For a Second Offense]

-If you find the defendant guilty of driving under the influence of alcohol/(an intoxicating substance) after a previous conviction of driving under the influence, the defendant shall be required to obtain an alcohol and drug substance abuse evaluation.
-The crime of driving under the influence after a previous conviction of driving under the influence is punishable by:
+If you find the defendant guilty of driving under the influence of alcohol/(an intoxicating substance) after a previous conviction of driving under the influence of alcohol/(an intoxicating substance), the court shall order the defendant to participate in an alcohol and drug substance abuse evaluation and assessment program offered by a certified assessment agency or certified assessor for the purpose of evaluating and assessing the defendant’s receptivity to treatment and prognosis.

 OR